Last Updated 02.04.2021 – Check out also our news about the latest Compressor Pedals (of any size).

 A unique pedal inspired to the Orange Squeezer casting an incredibly small footprint and internal trimmers for subtle controls.
 Great for super-squishy, funky tones.
 Even when dialing in subtle settings, it’s a fairly obvious sound.

-You don’t have to spend more than $100 to find a rock solid mini compressor pedal.
-The options in this category offer a great combination of performance and price, but the lower tag implies either lack in versatility (less knobs) or a cheaper build, which could cause a lack of transparency and durability.
+You don’t have to spend more than $100 to find a rock-solid mini compressor pedal.
+The options in this category offer a great combination of performance and price, but the lower tag implies either a lack in versatility (fewer knobs) or a cheaper build, which could cause a lack of transparency and durability.

 The exception here is the TC Electronic Hypergravity Mini, which is more affordable because based on a digital design, which actually preserves the transparency of the tone and allows for extra versatility.
 However, the downside in this case is that not everybody likes the word “digital,” when applied to compression.